esrlabs/bake/_sources/tips_and_tricks/static_code_analysis.txt

 Known Issues
 ------------
-Bake only searches for lint-nt.exe
+bake only searches for lint-nt.exe
 +++++++++++++++++++++++++++++++++++
     **Issue:**
-    Bake currently does not search for all possible names of the lint application, it only searches for a file called *lint-nt.exe*.
+    bake currently does not search for all possible names of the lint application, it only searches for a file called *lint-nt.exe*.

     **Solution:**
     If you have another lint command (e.g. because you are using flexe lint on unix)